Quick answer

 Practical minimum

 For any pre-2000 letting, a one-off Management Survey giving the landlord a documented understanding of what is present is prudent.
-Cost: typically £220–£380 plus VAT for a flat, £280–£520 plus VAT for a house.
+Cost: from £200 + VAT for a flat (up to 3 bedrooms), from £250 + VAT for a house (up to 4 bedrooms).

 Frequently asked questions